proplot-dev/proplot/docs/quickstart3.rst

 args correspond to the “theta” and “radius” axes, respectively.
 To declare polar axes, pass ``proj='polar'`` or something like ``proj={1:'polar'}`` to `~proplot.subplots.subplots`.
-See :ref:`Map projection axes` for more on specifying subplot projections.
+See :ref:`Projection axes features` for more on specifying subplot projections.

 .. code:: ipython3